yannh/kubeconform/Readme.md

         version of Kubernetes to test against (default "1.18.0") -output string
-        output format - text, json (default "text") -skipKinds string
+        output format - text, json (default "text") -schema value
+        file containing an additional Schema (can be specified multiple times) -skipKinds string
         comma-separated list of kinds to ignore
 ```